Analysis | The right’s conspiratorial defenses of Jan. 6 figures come under microscope with seditious-conspiracy charges

-Caldwell has in many ways become the poster child for the effort on certain portions of the right to claim Jan.
+Caldwell has in many ways become the poster child for the effort on certain portions of the right to claim that Jan.
 6 defendants are political prisoners.

 On Thursday, we learned that same poster child was among the first Americans in more than a decade to be charged with seditious conspiracy.

 But he’s not alone.
-Several of the 11 indicted people linked to the extremist group the Oath Keepers have been keyed on by Jan.
+Several of the 11 indicted people linked to the Oath Keepers extremist group have been keyed in on by Jan.
 6 conspiracy theorists.
 Two of them — Caldwell and Kelly Meggs — have received sympathetic treatment by insurrection-doubters on Fox and elsewhere.
 One of them — Oath Keepers founder and leader Stewart Rhodes — was the subject of theories that he was actually a government informant, because he hadn’t been indicted.

 All of those treatments have now been cast in a new light given the very serious charges announced Thursday.

 Back in June, Carlson previewed his effort to attach Jan.
-6 to the federal government by introducing Caldwell suggestively as someone “who by the way is a 65-year-old man” but that the government claimed "is a dangerous ‘insurrectionist.’ " The impetus for the segment was a highly conspiratorial story by former Trump White House aide Darren Beattie which baselessly suggested the presence of unindicted co-conspirators in indictments such as Caldwell’s indicated those people were actually government agents.
+6 to the federal government by introducing Caldwell suggestively as someone “who by the way is a 65-year-old man” but who the government has claimed "is a dangerous ‘insurrectionist.’ ” The impetus for the segment was a highly conspiratorial story by former Trump White House aide Darren Beattie that baselessly suggested that the presence of unindicted co-conspirators in indictments such as Caldwell’s indicated those people were actually government agents.

 Beattie, who was fired by the Trump White House for appearing on a panel with a white nationalist, made the claim despite the fact that government agents quite literally can’t be listed as unindicted co-conspirators.
-There were also plenty of other very established reasons for not naming them — including because the government was still investigating cases such as the one unveiled Thursday.
+There were also plenty of other very established reasons for not naming these people — including that the government was still investigating cases such as the one unveiled Thursday.

 By October, Carlson welcomed both Caldwell and his wife, Sharon, for an interview (while notably not asking her whether she was a government agent).
 The impetus was again a story from a dubious conservative website, American Greatness, which stated flatly that Caldwell had “committed no serious crime.”